50shashwat/D_Accounting/README.md

 On application launch, it will look for the *d_accounting_data.xml* file and load it.
 In the *File* menu bar, you can see the current file.
 If you press *Save*, it will save the file at this location and overwrite the older file if it exists.
 *Save As...* will allow you to change the current file path, just as *Load*, which will set the selected file as current file.
+The file path is stored in a settings file next to the executable (just like the default data file).
+This file is created on application launch if it doesn't exist, and is updated when the application is closed using the *Close* button.

 ### Technologies & implementation